 Anemia in pregnancy stage.
 In the case of anemia, the hemoglobin level in the blood is too low.
-Hemoglobin is an iron-containing substance in the red blood cells.
+Hemoglobin is an iron-containing substance in red blood cells.
 It ensures the transport of oxygen through the blood.
 The hemoglobin value is expressed as a number that indicates the amount of hemoglobin per liter of blood.

 The hemoglobin level for women is normally between 7.5 and 10 millimoles per liter.
 During pregnancy, the hemoglobin level in the blood always decreases.
 This is why anemia only occurs during pregnancy if the hemoglobin level is lower than approximately 6.8 millimoles per liter.
 It may be slightly lower for black women.
+Let’s see the Symptoms of anemia in pregnancy stage.

-Symptoms anemia in pregnancy
+Symptoms of anemia in pregnancy

 If you have anemia, you may have the following symptoms and symptoms: